erkannt/momentum-control-for-crane-load-stabilization-dissertation/README.md

 Under Linux entr recommends mupdf, since it can be told to reload from the commandline.

 To automatically reload HTML you can use the `reload-browser` script from the entr project.

+## latexrun fails to extract name from log

+You need to adjust latex log settings to avoid line wraps.
+See [this](https://tex.stackexchange.com/questions/52988/avoid-linebreaks-in-latex-console-log-output-or-increase-columns-in-terminal) tex.se post.